 We're excited to have selected RHAA-Mill Valley as the winner of the Reimagine Creek Park Design Contest.
 Once funds are raised, we'll begin the design process with RHAA.

-The San Anselmo Town Council has approved the formation of a Community Advisory Committee (CAC) of local expertise to advise the Town Council in the process.
+The San Anselmo Town Council approved the formation of a Community Advisory Committee (CAC) of local expertise who managed the design contest with Town staff and advised the Town Council throughout the process.

 From Creek Park to Creekside Commons